 Jim Corbett National Park – India’s first national park – was founded in 1936.
 The possibilities of witnessing a tiger at Corbett aren’t much, but other animals and elephant safaris are possible.
 For the best wildlife viewing experience, get deep in the Dhikala zone.

-Check out 10 best activities to do in Jim Corbett.
+Check out the 10 best activities to do in Jim Corbett.

 Due to its rich biodiversity, Kaziranga National Park is an ultimate treat for wildlife lovers globally.
 The largest population of one-horned rhino exists here, with almost 40 significant animals.
 This charming park can be traveled by elephant safari.